vedidev/android-store/README.md

 We've created two billing services for you: Google Play and Amazon (according to your demand).

-The billing service is automatically started and stopped for every operation you're running on `StoreContoroller` (`buyWithMarket`, `restoreTransactions` ...).
+The billing service is automatically started and stopped for every operation you're running on `SoomlaStore` (`buyWithMarket`, `restoreTransactions` ...).

 Be careful with that.
 Don't leave the service running in the background without closing it.